Do you have a subconscious block? Here’s how to find out (and fix it)

 Here’s what successful people do change

 The most successful people don’t take “new action” that’s fueled by “old patterns.”
-Instead, they:

 • Understand their subconscious patterns and manage them (cause that junk never goes away completely.
 I know.
 It’s a drag).